 Chalca - Cusco near the main square - GPS: -13.516,-71.981

 Super cheep, but just ok food.
-We were here for a late dinner and paid 10 soles (about $3.50) for an appetizer, soup, entre, juice and dessert.
+We were here for a late dinner and paid 10 soles (about $3.50) for an appetizer, soup, entree, juice and dessert.
 Their soup was bland, juice tasted like water, chicken was ok, rice was seasoned nicely (a nice change from plain white rice served most places), and dessert was jello.
 They do give you a lot of food so it is hard to complain for the money.
 The service was good and the restaurant was beautiful, huge with multiple rooms and an interior balcony over a courtyard.

 El Pisonay in the San Blas area of Cusco.
 They also has specials that would qualify for this category, but please see the description under Mid-range Dinning below.